falkr/ttm4115/pages/deliveries-t2.md

 Create state machines for the components in the system.

-* Build executable state machines, as introduced in the lecture notes.
+* Build state machines, as introduced in the lecture notes.
 (This does not require to build the state machines in Python with STMPY.)
-* Use explicit timer actions
-* Try to use only simple states, and use composite states only when you really see a benefit with them.
-(Used in a wrong way, they make diagrams more complex.)
 * If a state machine is large, spread it on several pages by referring to states by name.
 * Work on the layout.
 A nice diagram is important, also for you to understand it.